You are here

 3. The nature of the Library’s digital collections

-The National Library began acquiring and creating digital information resources of enduring value in the mid-1980s or earlier.
+The National Library began acquiring and creating digital information resources of enduring value around the mid-1980s.
 Subject to collecting and preservation agreements that the Library may enter into from time to time with other agencies, the digital information resources for which we currently accept some level of preservation responsibility include:

-• Preservation master copies produced by digitisation of analogue materials from the Library’s collections (and in some cases, from the collections of other institutions)
+• Preservation master copies produced by digitisation of analogue materials from the Library’s collections (and in some cases from the collections of other institutions), including the Newspaper Digitisation Program;

-• Australian digital publications originally published on physical carriers acquired for the Library’s collections
+• Australian digital publications (either directly deposited or originally published on physical carriers) acquired for the Library’s collections; and

-• Original unpublished digital files acquired or produced for inclusion in the Library’s Special Collections (Manuscripts, Pictures, Oral History, Maps).
+• Original unpublished digital files acquired or produced for inclusion in the Library’s Archival Collections (e.g. Manuscripts, Pictures, Maps).

 Over time, this list of resource types can be expected to change in response to new business needs and opportunities, and reflect new forms of electronic publishing and communication.